anwareset/ansible-gitlab-setup/README.md

 ## Author Information

-This playbook was modified for ITG organization purposes, from Ansible Galaxy original author [Jeff Geerling](http://jeffgeerling.com).
+This playbook was modified for personal purposes, from Ansible Galaxy original author [Jeff Geerling](http://jeffgeerling.com).